aesalazar/AsteroidsWasm/readme.md

 `dotnet run`

-If you get an HTTP 502.5 error, chances are the is a mismatch in the installed SDK vs what is listed in the global.json file in Asteroids.Blazor:
+If you get an HTTP 502.5 error, chances are there is a mismatch in the installed SDK vs what is listed in the global.json file in Asteroids.Blazor:

 ```json
 "sdk": {